DeeEmm/sparkduino/README.md

 Sparkduino
 =========

 Arduino based engine ignition system forked from Speeduino EFI code.
-The current Sparkduino version is based on the May 2018 Speeduino Release
+The current Sparkduino code is based on the September 2018 Speeduino Release (Speeduino-201808)

 What is Sparkduino?